 Our College supports students’ mental health and wellness.
 We contract with East Ridge Health Systems, a local community mental health facility.
-This partnership helps students with mental illness and adjustment issues live productive lives and succeed academically.
+This partnership helps students with mental illness and adjustment issues to live productive lives and to succeed academically.
 This program is covered by the College, regardless of the number of visits.
 In the event of a mental health crisis after hours, the 24-hour hotline is available to everyone at 304-263-8954.
 For more information, please contact: Michelle Smith, Student Success Counselor, 304-260-4380 Ext.
-2117 or email@example.com.
+2117 or firstname.lastname@example.org.

 Blue Ridge Community and Technical College is now a proud member of ULifeline!